tiagoCuervo/JapaNet/README.md

 Below we present sample images showing the results of our experiments regarding the classification task.

+- sample learning curves obtained from the Baseline Convolutional classification model:

 ![Learning curves from the ConvNetBaseline classification model](./figures/convnet_curves.png?raw=true)

+- sample learning curves obtained from the ResNet18 classification model:

 ![Learning curves from uniweighted ResNet18 classification model](./figures/resnet_unweighted.png?raw=true)

+- **table with results here**

 # References